CHAPTER 2 (PART 1)

 I - [ V ] - I

 The square bracket will be used to indicate that a chord is used (in this case in conjunction with the tonic) to form static harmony.
 This type of chord will be referred to as an auxiliary chord by analogy with the auxiliary note.
 An auxiliary note is a non-harmony note that returns back to the harmony note.
-These are further discussed in chapter 3 (part 2).
-These auxiliary chords do not create chord progressions since they always return to the chord which precedes them.
-Example 1.1. in chapter 1. included chord V as an auxiliary chord.
-The following example also uses chord V as an auxiliary chord:
+These are further discussed in the Voice Leading Appendix and Chapter 3 (part 2).
+These auxiliary chords do not create chord progressions since they return to the chord which precedes them.
+The example in Chapter 1. included chord V as an auxiliary chord.

 In this example the dominant auxiliary chords are deployed in root position and take on a role almost equal in importance to that of the tonic chord.
 This type of tonic-dominant oscillation is very common and is deployed in many well know melodies.
+The use of chord V, especially V7, as an auxiliary chord is a characteristic of classical secular music.
+The choice of auxiliary chord is thus an indicator of the style of the music.
+The extent of the static harmony is indicated by the horizontal square bracket and the auxiliary chords are show in square brackets.
+The figured base notation "7" is shown where a 7th is added to the dominant chord.

 There are thus two types of auxiliary chord:

-In the 19th century harmonic possibilities are extended by the use of chords II and VI as tonic prolonging auxiliary chords.
-In the following example, Schubert uses chord II7 in the minor key:
+In the 19th century, harmonic possibilities are extended by the use of chords ii and VI as tonic prolonging auxiliary chords.
+In the following example, Schubert uses chord ii7 in the minor key:

 Next Section